-(1) a Hindu wife, whether married before or after the commencement of this Act, shall be entitled to be maintained by her husband during her life time.

-(2) A Hindu wife shall be entitled to live separately from her husband without forfeiting her claim to maintenance-
+- (1) Subject to the provisions of this section, a Hindu wife, whether married before or after the commencement of this Act, shall be entitled to be maintained by her husband during her life time. - (2) A Hindu wife shall be entitled to live separately from her husband without forfeiting her claim to maintenance- - (a) if he is guilty of desertion, that is to say, of abandoning her without reasonable cause and without her consent or against her wish, or wilfully neglecting her.

-- (a) if he is guilty of desertion, - (b) if has treated her with such cruelty as to cause a reasonable apprehension in her mind that it will be harmful or injuries to live with her husband. - (c) if he is suffering from a virulent form of leprosy. - (d) if he has any other wife living. - (e) if he keeps a concubine in the same house in which his wife is living or habitually resides with a concubine elsewhere. - (f) if he has ceased to be a Hindu by conversion to another religion. - (g) if there is any other cause justifying living separately.

-(3) A Hindu wife shall not be entitled to separate residence and maintenance from her husband if she is unchaste or ceases to be a Hindu by conversion to another religion.
+- (b) if has treated her with such cruelty as to cause a reasonable apprehension in her mind that it will be harmful or injuries to live with her husband. - (c) if he is suffering from a virulent form of leprosy. - (d) if he has any other wife living. - (e) if he keeps a concubine in the same house in which his wife is living or habitually resides with a concubine elsewhere. - (f) if he has ceased to be a Hindu by conversion to another religion. - (g) if there is any other cause justifying living separately. - (3) A Hindu wife shall not be entitled to separate residence and maintenance from her husband if she is unchaste or ceases to be a Hindu by conversion to another religion.